Architectures de bolomètres pour des Télescopes à grand champ de vue dans le domaine sub-Millimétrique au Sol

 Since 2013, ArTéMiS has been part of the suite of instruments of installed at the Atacama Pathfinder Experiment (APEX), a telescope designed to study the “cold Universe”, areas of space where the temperatures are only a few degrees above absolute zero.

-ArTéMiS contains more than 2000 of such bolometers cooled down to just -272.85℃ (0.3 kelvin degrees above absolute zero).
-The great sensitivity of ArTéMiS combined with the large number of pixels, makes the mapping speed more than five times better than the previous instruments working in the same wavelengths, and provides the astronomers with a great tool to understand the Universe.
+ArTéMiS contains more than 2000 of such bolometers cooled down to just -272.85℃ (0.3 degrees above absolute zero).
+The great sensitivity of ArTéMiS combined with the large number of pixels makes the mapping speed more than five times better than previous instruments working in the same wavelengths, and provides astronomers with a great tool to understand the Universe.

 ArTéMiS uses the same technology that was developed for the Herschel Space Observatory detectors.
 In 2016, ArTeMiS was upgraded to allow simultaneous observations at two wavelengths (350 and 450 microns).
 The result of this upgrade according to the team was successful, and now the instrument can acquire data with angular resolution more than three times better than the Herschel Space Observatory at the same wavelengths.

 Data collected by ArTéMiS perfectly complements Atacama Large Millimeter/submillimeter Array (ALMA) by taking initial observations of the submillimetre universe.
 “ALMA sees better details, but is not able to make big maps — or at least it takes long long time!
 When ArTéMiS makes large maps of big molecular clouds, for example, ALMA can perform follow-up observations of some sources detected by ArTéMiS,” concludes Reveret.

 The authoritative technical specifications as offered for astronomical observations are available from the Science Operation page.